-- If a student receives a detention at any time he/she will be required to serve the detention that afternoon at 2:45 p.m. or the next school morning at 6:55 a.m.
+- If a student receives a detention at any time he/she will be required to serve a 45 minute detention that afternoon at 3:15 p.m. or the next school morning at 6:55 a.m.
 Note: There will be NO detentions held on Vincentian Days. - If a student fails to report to detention he/she may be given another regular detention or face suspension or expulsion depending on the seriousness of the circumstances. - If a student is dismissed from a class by his or her teacher, he or she is to report to the Dean of Students office immediately.
 The student will receive a minimum of two detentions.
-Failure to report to the Dean's Office may result in more severe consequences. - Receiving 10 detentions in one school year will automatically result in a Behavior Contract and probation. - Receiving 20 detentions in one school year is grounds for expulsion from DePaul College Prep.
+Failure to report to the Dean's Office may result in more severe consequences.

+- If a student receives 10 detentions in one semester he/she will automatically be put on a Behavior Contract and probation. - Receiving 20 detentions in one school year is grounds for expulsion from DePaul College Prep.